SynoSoftware/rawBit/readme.md

 npm run build
 ```

-Output goes to `webui/dist/`.
+This compiles `src/app.ts` to `dist/app.js` and copies the static HTML/CSS assets into `webui/dist/`.
+The HTTP server serves that directory automatically.

 ---

-## 🏁 Running rawBit
+## Running rawBit

-Just run:

 ```
 rawBit.exe
 ```

-It will:
+What happens:

-1. Start a libtorrent session
+1. The engine starts a libtorrent session and worker thread.
-2. Start a tiny local HTTP server on `127.0.0.1:<port>`
+2. The embedded HTTP server binds to `http://127.0.0.1:<port>/` (default `32145`).
-3. Show a small launcher window
+3. A Mica launcher window appears with the **Open rawBit interface** button.
-4. Click “Open interface” → opens browser UI
+4. Clicking the button (or the tray icon entry) launches the default browser pointed at the local UI.
+5. The browser UI communicates exclusively via the documented HTTP/JSON endpoints and `/ws`.

+Use the tray icon to reopen the UI or quit the process.
+Selecting **Quit** shuts down the HTTP server and the engine cleanly.

 ---

-## 🔒 Security Notes
+## Security notes

-* HTTP server binds to **localhost only**
+* The HTTP server only listens on `127.0.0.1`.
-* No remote access
+* No remote control or NAT exceptions are opened.
-* No external services
-* No cloud dependency
+* No credentials or telemetry are sent anywhere – everything remains on the local machine.

 ---

-## 🧪 Status
+## Status

-rawBit is under active development.
+rawBit is intentionally small and opinionated.
-The core architecture is stable and intentionally minimal.
-Features will grow **only** when they maintain the size and clarity goals.
+Contributions are welcome only when they keep to the constraints in `AGENTS.md` – no new runtimes, no giant template libraries, no gratuitous features.
+The priority order is **binary size → determinism → clarity**.

 ---

-## 📝 License
+## License

 MIT